maria-neto/devops-23-24-JPE-1231842/CA1/README.md

 Assuming that the project *Tutorial React.js and Spring Data REST Application* is already available on the local machine, the following commands were used to add the project to the repository:

- 1. Command used to add the basic folder of the project to the repository:
+ 1. Add the basic folder of the project to the repository:
 ```bash
 git mv path/to/TutorialReact.js/And/Spring/Data/REST/Application/basic CA1
 ```
- 2. Command used to add the changes made to the repository:
+ 2. Add the changes made to the staging area:
 ```bash
 git add CA1
 ```
- 3. Command used to commit the changes made to the repository:
+ 3. Commit the changes made to the repository:
 ```bash
 git commit -m "added folder CA1 with Tutorial React.js and Spring Data REST Application"
 ```
- 4. Command used to push the changes made to the remote repository:
+ 4. Push the changes made to the remote repository:
 ```bash
 git push origin main
 ```

 ### Creating a tag for the first version of the project
- 1. Command used to tag the first version of the project, which includes a brief message:
+ 1. Create tag for the first version of the project, which includes a brief message:
 ```bash
 git tag -a v.1.1.0 -m "initial version"
 ```
- 2. Command used to push the tag to the remote repository:
+ 2. Push the tag to the remote repository:
 ```bash
 git push origin v.1.1.0
 ```